Skip to main content

 • the Inference API (configuring the UiControlClient) running on our servers and providing the vision to run your tests.

-In the following example we are going to use hpagent again but you can use any HTTP and HTTPS agents that support proxies, e.g., the http.Agent or the https.Agent provided by the http and https module of Node.js, respectively.
+In the following example we are going to use hpagent again but you can use any HTTP and HTTPS agents that support proxies, for example, the http.Agent or the https.Agent provided by the http and https module of Node.js, respectively.

 1. Install hpagent